AwarewarAlmighty/SenseHarvest/README.md

 -   `npm start`: Starts the Node.js server.
 -   `npm run monitor`: Runs the monitoring script.
 -   `npm run add-admin`: Runs a script to add a new admin user.

+## Deployment

+To deploy SenseHarvest, you will need to deploy the frontend and backend applications separately.

+-   **Backend**: The `server` directory can be deployed to any platform that supports Node.js applications, such as Heroku, AWS, or a DigitalOcean Droplet.
+-   **Frontend**: The `src` directory can be built using `npm run build` and the resulting `dist` folder can be deployed to any static hosting provider like Netlify, Vercel, or GitHub Pages.

+Make sure to configure the environment variables on your deployment platforms accordingly.

+## Contributing

+Contributions are welcome!
+If you have any ideas, suggestions, or bug reports, please open an issue on the GitHub repository.

+If you would like to contribute code, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and commit them with a descriptive message.
+4. Push your changes to your forked repository.
+5. Open a pull request to the main repository.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.